Guatapé, Colombia - Things to Do in Guatapé

 Top Things to Do in Guatapé

-Booking Tip: Entry costs around 20,000 COP and you can just show up - no advance booking needed.
-Go early morning or late afternoon to avoid crowds and harsh sun.
-The site opens at 8 AM and the light is particularly beautiful for photos before 10 AM.
+Booking Tip: Entry costs around 20,000 COP and it's open daily from 8am-6pm.
+Go early morning or late afternoon to avoid crowds and harsh midday sun.
+No advance booking needed, just buy tickets at the base.

 Lake Boat Tour